adamlogic/villageatalumcreek.org/pages/administrators-guide/index.md

 ---
-layout: administrators-guide
+layout: "administrators-guide"
 title: Administrators Guide
+published: true
 ---

-If you already have admin access and you just want to log in, [log into Prose here](http://prose.io).
+If you already have admin access and you just want to dive in, [visit our Prose console here](http://prose.io/#vachoa/villageatalumcreek.org).
+If you see a little green button in the bottom right, click that to authorize with GitHub.

 This site is hosted by [GitHub Pages](https://pages.github.com), and all of the content management is done through [Prose](http://prose.io).
 This guide is intended to walk you through how to use Prose to create and edit the site's content.